- Andrew M Kaunitz, MD

 Andrew M Kaunitz, MD

 - Department of Obstetrics and Gynecology

 Contraceptive selection requires consideration of patient preferences and medical factors.
 For women who have undergone an abortion and desire contraception, additional issues include when to start the method and whether or not back-up contraception is necessary.
 Prompt initiation of postabortion contraception increases utilization and continuation and thus reduces the risk of future unintended pregnancy.

 This topic will review contraception issues specific to women who experience first- or second-trimester abortion (typically <24 weeks of gestation).
 Discussions on contraceptive counseling and selection and postpartum contraception are presented separately.
-(See "Contraceptive counseling and selection" and "Postpartum contraception".)
+(See "Contraceptive counseling and selection" and "Postpartum contraception: Initiation and methods".)